Published by Stephen Michael Leininger in Stephen Michael Leininger · 24 November 2017

 Answer 1(a): In Genesis it states, “There was no man to till the ground” (Gen. 2:5).
 This clearly excludes earlier hominins, since the “man” that is the subject of this passage is the same man that: A) was created in the image and likeness of God on the sixth day; B) was created after all other biological life was created; and, C) was then placed into the Garden of Eden.

-Passage II -- “And he made from one every nation of men to live on all the face of the earth” (Acts 17:26).
+Passage II — “And he made from one [Adam] every nation of men to live on all the face of the earth” (Acts 17:26).

-Passage III -- “Wisdom protected the first-formed father of the world, when he alone had been created” (Wis.
+Passage III — “Wisdom protected the first-formed father of the world, when he alone had been created” (Wis.
 10:1).
-Adam is the father of all humans, which would include Eve.
+Adam is the father of all rational humans, which would include Eve.
 Technically, however, Adam would not be considered a literal father to Eve because she was not conceived by Adam through a conjugal act, but formed from his donated DNA.
+Note: in Part II, this fact will play a large part in helping us to understand why the first man and woman had no parents from which they descended.

 Question 2: – Was Eve the very first female human?